glowkeeper/P3D/docs/labs/week1Session22024.md

 ## Exercise

 Create your GDD!
 That will form the basis of the following lab (and the rest of the module), where you will pitch the ideas in your GDD to the moderator and begin planning to bring those ideas into being.

+**Important**: Your GDD must include the modeling of some kind of building.

 ## Links

 [Here is the GDD template](./docs/GameDesignDocumentTemplate.md) your moderator used to create ideas for the game he intends to build during P3D.
 And here is the [first draft of their GDD](./docs/GameDesignDocument.md).
 However, that template is not the only way to do it, so you should research and create something that works for you.